NB See also the team's own website.

-Slick, sexy, and stamina building: DanceSport is the official title of International Ballroom and Latin American dancing.
+DanceSport is the official title of International Ballroom and Latin American dancing.
+It's slick, sexy, and stamina building.

-The Cambridge University DanceSport Team represents Cambridge in inter-university competitions throughout the year in dances such as waltz, quickstep, cha-cha and jive.
+The Cambridge University Dancesport Team (CUDT) represents Cambridge in inter-university competitions throughout the year in dances such as waltz, quickstep, cha-cha and jive.
 We have consistently been in the top 2 British universities over the past decade.
-We have Half Blue status for both men and women, and we compete in an annual Varsity match against Oxford.
+We now have discretionary Full Blue (or Half Blue) status for any of our top dancers and we compete in an annual Varsity match against Oxford.

 As well as competing, the team performs at various events, such as May balls and garden parties.
 If you are looking for an exciting entertainment act, have a look at our Demos page.

 To be eligible for CUDT you must be a university student.
 The team's focus is in representing Cambridge University so you must usually be a full-time student of the University of Cambridge.
-In special circumstances, students from other universities may also compete alongside us in some of the competitions (but not the Varsity match).
+In special circumstances, students from other universities, eg Anglia Ruskin, may also compete alongside us in some of the competitions (but not the Varsity match).

 CUDT Beginners Team